Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Preconditioning in Markov chain Monte Carlo

 It is bounded below by 1, and a larger condition number traditionally signifies a harder problem that is less amenable to implementation on a computer.

-The significance of $\kappa$ in the context of sampling is demonstrated by its presence in bounds on quantities which govern the performance of MCMC algorithms such as the relaxation time and the $\epsilon$-mixing time.
-We present a selection of these bounds in Table \ref{fig:bounds_table}.
+The significance of $\kappa$ in the context of sampling is demonstrated by its presence in bounds on quantities which govern the performance of MCMC algorithms, such as the relaxation time and the $\epsilon$-mixing time.
+The relaxation time is defined below equation (\ref{eqn:spectral_gap}) and the $\epsilon$-mixing time is defined in equation (\ref{eqn:epsilon_mixing_time}).
+The two quantities provide some measure of the length of time to run the MCMC algorithm.
+Note that the relaxation time is not defined with respect to the initialisation of the Markov chain, whereas the $\epsilon$-mixing time is.
+The two quantities are related since, for instance, a small relaxation time will imply a small $\epsilon$-mixing time if the chain is positive (i.e. the spectrum of $P$ is contained in $[0,1]$) and is well initialised, using e.g. a $\beta$-warm start as defined in Section \ref{subsec:notation}.
+We present a selection of bounds on these quantities in Table \ref{fig:bounds_table}.
 Each is polynomial in both the dimension \emph{and} the condition number.
 The selection is not exhaustive, we merely present it to highlight the ubiquity of the condition number.

-There also exist numerous bounds on the relaxation and $\epsilon$-mixing time of the unmetropolized counterparts of the algorithms in Table \ref{fig:bounds_table} (for example, see \citet{mangoubi:18,dalalyan:17}.
+There also exist numerous bounds on the relaxation and $\epsilon$-mixing time of the unmetropolized counterparts of the algorithms in Table \ref{fig:bounds_table} (see e.g. \citet{mangoubi:18,dalalyan:17}.